empCarnivore/ManimMathProjects/Derivative/DerivativeLieAlgebra.md

 I find it amazing that, linearity and the product rule are within the definition of the commutator without ever mentioning slopes or derivatives or tiny changes.\
 It mirrors that behavior from entirely different core behaviors.

-Next we have an equation I'm not even going to bother deriving,\
+The chain rule in LieAlgebra is more complicated.\
-but it's derivation involves the product rule from before\
+Here is a more general equation.\
-This equation looks kinda like the difference expansion from the taylor series section.\
+This equation, although unrelated, kinda looks like the difference expansion from the taylor series section.\
 However, unlike that difference expansion,\
 The derivatives are on the far left of each product instead of right,\
 and instead of powers of change in g.
 We have a D repeated recursed in commutators of g.\